quixio/quix-docs/docs/platform/tutorials/slack-alerting/slack-alerting.md

 ### Integration

 The time has come to actually connect Quix and Slack.
-Once again, with the help of the code samples, this is a simple task.
+Once again, with the help of the `Code Samples`, this is a simple task.

-1. Navigate to the code samples.
+1. Navigate to the `Code Samples`.

 2. Search for `Slack`.